CoffeeIO/TypeOtter/README.md

 - Mac and Linux users

-    Open terminal and run ``python -m SimpleHTTPServer`` and go to localhost:8000 in your browser
+    Open terminal and run ``$ python -m SimpleHTTPServer`` and go to localhost:8000 in your browser

 - Windows users (2 options)